yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Exit criteria:

 -  All TODOs in TicketOrderService.cs controller should be addressed

-### Task 4: Inspecting Service partitions
+### Task 4: Inspecting Service Partitions

 In this task, you will write code that runs within the Admin Web API controller that uses the Fabric Client to get information about all the Ticket Order Service partitions.